 About six months after starting my virtual assistance business, I started getting a lot of questions about how to make money online.
 Like me, most of them didn’t know what a virtual assistant was or what they can do to make money online and I spend a lot of time explaining things to everyone individually.
 That can be tiring.

 So I decided to create a segment on this blog dedicated to teaching people how to make money online.
-I do this with the free blog posts I publish under the VA tips category on this website and my free email course.
+I do this with the free blog posts I publish on this website and my free email course.

 If you are still reading this, then you might really be interested in becoming a virtual assistant and making money online.